Fees and costs

 Shopify Payments fee

-When you capture the payment for an order, you're charged a Shopify Payments fee to cover the cost of processing the payment.
-This fee depends on the type of credit card that is used (for example, the fee for a VISA card can sometimes be different from the fee for an American Express card) and the location where the credit card is registered:
+When you capture the payment for an order, you're charged a Shopify Payments fee (in your payout currency) which covers the cost of processing the payment.
+The fee amount depends on the type of credit card that is used (for example, the amount for a Visa card fee can sometimes be different from the amount for an American Express card fee) and the location where the credit card is registered:

 Third-party transaction fee